APWU Retroactive Pay April 2026: What You Need to Know

 The APWU was the third postal union contract settled in 2025 that required retroactive payments.
 The NRLCA (rural carriers) had complex pay table changes that had to be programmed into the payroll system first.
 The APWU acknowledged that their retro pay processing followed the NRLCA changes, and the substantial programming required for all the pay scale updates, PS Form 50 corrections, and record updates pushed the timeline to April.

-Check your earnings statement when the April 10 paycheck arrives.
-The retro amount should appear as a separate line or supplemental payment.
+Check your earnings statement.
+The retro amount should appear as a separate line or supplemental payment on your April 10 paycheck.
 Verify that the retro period and amount make sense for your grade and hours worked.

 If something looks wrong, contact your steward or the USPS HR Shared Service Center at 877-477-3273.
 Keep your old earnings statements from the retro period for comparison.

-If you separated during or after the retro period, contact your last employing office to confirm they have your current mailing address on file.
+If you separated during or after the retro period and haven’t received your check yet, contact your last employing office to confirm they have your current mailing address on file.

 Calculate Your Take-Home Pay →